atgreen/cl-tuition/README.md

 Tuition handles terminal concerns for you (raw mode, alternate screen, input decoding, cursor control) so you can focus on application logic.

+## Concepts Overview

+- Model-View-Update: Keep state in a CLOS object, react to messages, and render a pure string view.
+- Messages: Typed events (keys, mouse, timers, custom) dispatched via generic methods for clarity and extensibility.
+- Commands: Functions that return messages asynchronously, enabling timers, I/O, and background work without blocking.
+- Program: A managed loop that sets up the terminal, processes messages, runs commands, and refreshes the screen.
+- Pure Rendering: Rendering returns strings; styling, layout, borders, and reflow are composition-friendly utilities.
+- Components: Reusable widgets (spinner, progress, list, table, text input) that manage their own state and view.
+- Zones: Named regions to map mouse coordinates to stable identifiers for hover/click interactions.

 ## Features

 - TEA-style architecture with CLOS: message-specialized `tui:update-message`